3nathan/3nathan/README.md

-I am an Electrical and Electronic Engineering student at Imperial College London ('25).
+I am an Electrical and Information Engineering student at Imperial College London.
-I am interested in robotics, automation, astronomy and much more.

-Here is my git repository.
+Here is my GitHub!